jdelzor/docker-centreon/README.md

 	http://host-server.example.com:8100/centreon/

 Centreon will start the setup process.
 It is very opinionated and even requires you to hand over your MySQL root user password.
+You can do that this way:
+	linux# docker exec -ti <your container> /bin/bash docker# mysqladmin -u root password yourpassword

 Here are some hints for what values are needed:

 * Monitoring Engine: nagios
 * Nagios directory: /usr/local/nagios